Isis Downs Woolshed: Powerhouse

 The powerhouse also retains much of the associated infrastructure such as pipes and the power board.

 Bale Hoist

 The bale hoist was used to load bales of wool onto transports and is located on the rear eastern side of the woolshed, adjacent to the powerhouse.
 The hoist is made from steel and consists of a vertical upright with a horizontal arm at the top.
 The arm is supported by decorative steel bracing.
 Part of the hydraulic power network, the hoist had a single cable that operated through a series of sheaves; the lower sheave is now missing.
-Historical evidence suggests a ball weight was mounted above the hoist hook, which was sufficient enough to pull the cable to the ground and force the piston into position for the next lift.
+Historical evidence suggests a ball weight was mounted above the hoist hook, which was heavy enough to pull the cable to the ground and force the piston into position for the next lift.
 The vertical upright of the hoist is supported by two angled steel braces.